apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/api/standard/spring-namespace.en.md

 ## Configure Rule

-Note: The example database connection pool is HikariCP, which can be replaced with other mainstream database connection pools according to business scenarios.
+Note: The example connection pool is HikariCP, which can be replaced with other connection pools according to business scenarios.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>